eternal-flame-AD/yume-pdq/README.md

 Note:

 - higher distance to the `pdqhash` library is expected as they have mandatory preprocessing steps that cannot be slipped by the exposed API.
 The "reference" implementation is a more faithful pairwise comparison.

+- Each push and tag on GitHub Actions runs this exact test suite on all Linux and MacOS builds, you can refer to the logs for that specific commit/tag to verify.

 - the official "10 bit is correct" threshold is based on real image test vectors, not anime or drawn images, and certainly not terminal screenshots. the reason you see the official test vector have much better precision is because real photos have smoother edges, and JPEG compression is also based on DCT transformation which make the frequency domain information more pronounced (see the code example below to help visualize this).
 However animated images and neofetch screenshots have sharp and sharper edges all throughout the image, which "blurs" the hash and creates more "ambiguous" bits.